stevedonovan/moi/readme.md

   - `name`  settable, invoke `hostname` otherwise
   - `addr`  settable, look for non-local IP4 addresses otherwise.
-     Can specify `interface` in `moid` JSON config if there are multiple interfaces
+     (Can specify `interface` in `moid` JSON config if there are multiple interfaces)
   - `time` time at the remote as Unix timestamp
   - `arch` processor architecture
   - `moid` version of `moid` running
+  - `rc` result of last remote command run
+  - `destinations` array of special destinations

 Keys may consist of alphanumeric characters, plus underscore and dash.
 Periods are not valid!